siemens/fluffi/docs/howtos/Windows_binary_server/Windows_binary_server.md

 ```

 Now let's test our Feeder.
 Testing a FLUFFI feeder can be done best with the [Feeder Tester](../../../core/helpers/Feeder/Tester).
-It simulates the way FLUFFI calls a Feeder but is a light weight stand-alone console application.
+It simulates the way FLUFFI calls a Feeder but is a lightweight stand-alone console application.

 To test if test case type `0` is working properly, we create the following initial population element: